MaHuanAAA/MaHuanAAA.github.io/index.md

 ## About Me

-I am currently a PhD student at Tianjin University, and my supervisor is Professor Changqing Zhang.
-I'm now focusing on uncertainty-aware machine learning related to LLMs.
-In the Baidu's ERNIE Group, I am currently involved in research to enhance the tool calling capability of ERNIE (MCP).
+I am currently a PhD student at Tianjin University, and my supervisor is Professor Changqing Zhang, focusing on uncertainty-aware machine learning related to LLMs.
+Now, I am involved in research to enhance the tool calling capability of Foundation Model in the ERNIE Group (MCP Research).